By JEFFREY JENSEN

 Last fall during the October 2018 Gala celebration, a “Special Appeal” was launched to raise awareness of the window restoration plan and to seek donations from individuals and groups in order to finance the undertaking.
 The focus of the 2019 Spring Appeal was again on the stained glass window restoration.
-As a result of those initiatives and due to the generosity of many caring folks, about $130,000 was collected toward the total projected cost of $200,000, leaving close to $70,000 yet to be secured.
+As a result of those initiatives and due to the generosity of many caring folks, about $130,000 was collected toward the total projected cost of $200,000.

 Obviously, it takes specially trained, experienced technicians to do this type of work and it doesn’t come cheap.
 Each of the two large bell tower windows will cost $80,000 each with Polanki, the Polish Women’s Cultural Club of Milwaukee, contributing a hefty $50,000 through a multi-year pledge specifically allocated toward those expenses.
 In addition, at last October’s Gala event about $40,000 was raised through attendees Special Appeal donations beyond their silent auction, voice auction, and raffle participation.
 And in a singular benevolent gesture one kindly gentleman donated $10,000 toward the “Mary” window, in memory of loved ones.
 Indeed, no matter how large or small the amount, any and all donations are noteworthy and invaluable gifts that advance the St. Josaphat Basilica Foundation’s mission to preserve, restore and enhance the church.